 Now that you have a good idea of what a back-end engineer is, you probably figure it’d be a good idea to have one on your team.

 Well, you’re on the right track.
-Back-end engineers are an essential player for any software development team.
+Back-end engineers are a crucial component of any software development team.

 And if you’re trying to build a software product of any kind, you need back-end engineers front and center to get things moving.